 We produced the highest number of academic papers published by any Australian school of mathematics between 2004 and 2014 (Thomson Reuters Essential Science Indicators).

 For the decade 2004-14, UNSW ranked second nationally amongst mathematics schools in both total citations and citations per paper in mathematics (Thomson Reuters Essential Science Indicators).

 Individual researchers in the School have received the highest distinctions through Fellowships of Academies, funded research fellowships and research medals.
-We are the only School in the UNSW Faculty of Science to host two Australian Research Council Laureate Fellows: Professors Trevor McDougall FRS (awarded 2015) and Fedor Sukochev FAA (awarded 2017).
+We have hosted three Australian Research Council Laureate Fellows: Gary Froyland (awarded 2023), Fedor Sukochev (awarded 2017), and Trevor McDougall (awarded 2015).

 Our academic staff frequently win prestigious awards for their research.
 Below we have listed some highlights, but you can find more in our News section.